zoeGuts/CGFNet/README.md

 ![alt text](image.png)

-This is the implementation of [Global-Group Attention Network With Focal Attention Loss for Aerial Scene Classification](https://ieeexplore.ieee.org/document/10356044).
+This is the implementation of CGFNet ([Global-Group Attention Network With Focal Attention Loss for Aerial Scene Classification](https://ieeexplore.ieee.org/document/10356044)).

 ### Getting Started
 1. Please prepare the dataset for aerial image classification and put it in path " data_root = r'./datasets/' " of file main\.py